Towards Healthcare

 Thus, the growing demand for early identification of cancer and infectious disorders is driving the molecular diagnostics market forward.
 As the demand for accurate and rapid diagnosis develops, we should expect more developments in molecular testing technology to transform healthcare approaches to these difficult health situations.

-Global M&A deals in Molecular Diagnostics
+Global M&A Deals in Molecular Diagnostics

 Date Acquirer Target Country Deal Value Revenue of the Target Company (USD Mn)